renadh12/FlaskWebApp/README.md

 I have been meaning to dabble with full-stack development for a while.
 At the same time, I needed a platform to blog which led to the development of this CRUD web application.
 This website is a compendium of things related to tech and personal musings.

-This project is still in the works.
+The project is still in the works.
 Depending on my bandwidth, I’ll be adding new features and functionalities in the near future.
 As for now, it’s a pretty basic blog so the steps to get started are quite straightforward - www.thebloglog.site/about.

 ### Features
   - User Registration & Authentication.